isaacnovaes/notes/linux.md

 ### `find`

-- It recurses down the filesystem tree from any particular directory (or set of directories) and locates files that match specified conditions. `The default pathname is always the present working directory`
+- It recurse down the filesystem tree from any particular directory (or set of directories) and locates files that match specified conditions. `The default pathname is always the present working directory`
 - `-name` (only list files with a certain pattern in their name)
 - `-iname` (also ignore the case of file names)
 - `-type` (which will restrict the results to files of a certain specified type, such as `d` for directory, `l` for symbolic link, or `f` for a regular file, etc.).

 Searching for files and directories named gcc: